iaeroProtocol/iaero/getting-started/convert-or-compound.md

 For most users, the answer is **yes, this is better**, especially when you factor in your time value.

+**One more consideration:** If you're manually managing some tokens (e.g., accumulating AERO to stake elsewhere), you'll need to move them to a separate wallet before using the Reward Swapper.
+The system doesn't know which tokens you want to keep vs. swap—it treats ALL tokens in your wallet as "rewards to convert."
 ---

 ## Tips & Tricks